 Aro Leuchte Tripod Globe Floor Lamp

-Materials: Iron and brass.
-Hard red celluloid (Rhodoïd) lampshade with white Bakelite rims.
-It is covered with a net of woven plastic.
-Bakelite socket.
+Materials: 3 black metal (iron) rods tripod base.
+Brass parts and connector.
+Hard red-orange plastic globe lampshade with white Bakelite rims, covered with a net of woven plastic.
+Bakelite E27 socket.

 Height: 110 cm / 43.30”